 The ABS airbag technology is our top pick of those available on the market.
-The ABS system is the only system we tested to use two airbags instead a single bag to keep the wearer on the surface.
 The twin bag system gives you 170L of volume, the greatest volume among all airbag system available.
 ABS claims that by having the airbags on the sides of the pack, instead of near the head, it helps keep your body in a more horizontal position, spreading your body surface out to further reduce the amount you'll sink into the snow.
 This information was based on a study from the University of Chicago as well as ABS's own studies.
 But like lots of other stats and theories in the avalanche airbag world, this claim is sometimes disputed.
 Using compressed nitrogen instead of compressed air allows ABS to use a smaller canister and thus save more space that you can use in your pack.
 An another advantage of the ABS system over our second favorite system, the Mammut PAS (Protection Airbag System), is that with the PAS once you pull the trigger it can be hard to see whether you still have an opportunity to to get off the slide, but the ABS system doesn't block your field of vision.

 The Vario 30 was one of our top picks for backcountry utility.
 We really like the huge snow safety gear pocket that fits almost any shovel or probe even longer than average sized ones.
 On top of snow safety gear we could easily fit skins in this pocket, helping to keep puffy layers and extra gloves dry in the main compartment.
 The main compartment is accessed via a zippered "lid", so the Vario 30 packs like a top loader.
 That gives you the option to jam as much stuff as possible and still be able to easily zip it closed, compared with a clam-shell type closure which can be difficult to close when full.
 On the zippered "lid" there are too sizeable zippered pockets for smaller items like sun glasses, ski wax, etc. The Vario 30 feels smaller than the BCA 32, more than the 2L of difference might imply, but because of the top loading "feel" of the Vario 30 we could pack an equal amount of stuff in it.